ranvis/php-ext-cbor/README.md

 - `CBOR_TAG_SELF_DESCRIBE_DATA`

 Self-Described CBOR is CBOR data that has this tag for the data.
-This 3-byte binary string can be used to distinguish CBOR from other data including Unicode text encodings (so-called magic).
+This 3-byte binary string (so-called magic) can be used to distinguish CBOR from other data including Unicode text encodings.
 This is useful if data loader need to identify the format by data itself.
 ```php
 $isCbor = str_starts_with($data, CBOR_TAG_SELF_DESCRIBE_DATA);
 ```

 On encoding if the flag is set, the tag is prepended to the encoded data.
-On decoding if the flag is _not_ set, the tag is skipped if one exists.
+On decoding if the flag is _not_ set, the tag is skipped even if one exists.
 If the flag _is_ set, the tag is _retained_ in the decoded value, meaning you need to test if the root is this tag to extract the real content.

-If the tag is to be prepended/skipped, it is handled specially and not counted as `max_depth` level.
+If the tag is to be prepended/skipped, it is handled specially and not counted as a `max_depth` level.

 ### tag(256): stringref-namespace, tag(25): stringref